When you think of Queenstown, New Zealand, what comes to mind? Let me guess. Bungee jumping, sky diving, canyon swinging.

 If you don’t know about Fergburger before you get to Queenstown, you definitely will once you arrive.
 I noticed the line out the door from the bus when it first pulled into town.
 Then I heard people at the hostel talking about how Justin Bieber recently ate there.

-That’s exactly how they became a staple of the Queenstown food scene, by word of mouth.
+That’s exactly how they became a staple of the Queenstown food scene by word of mouth.
 However, the quality and value of the food speak for themselves.
 The most expensive sandwich on the menu is about NZD $18 (USD $13), and it would fill me up at least three times over.

-Related: New Zealand Working Holiday Visa with Katie Wert
+Related: New Zealand Working Holiday Visa (podcast)

 Do you know of other things to do in Queenstown that are perfect for less adventurous visitors?
 Let us know in the comments below.